EIHW/ComParE2022/README.md

-# Baseline scripts for the ACM MM - ComParE 2022 Human Activity Recognition Sub-Challenge
+# Baseline scripts for the ACM Multimedia - ComParE 2022 Human Activity Recognition from Smartwatch Sensor Data Sub-Challenge

-The Human Activity Recognition Sub-Challenge (HARS) is a classification task that aims at recognising the activity participants were doing from the analysis of 20 sec of sensor measurements collected using a smartwatch.
+The Human Activity Recognition from Smartwatch Sensor Data Sub-Challenge is a classification task that aims at recognising the activity participants were doing from the analysis of 20 sec of sensor measurements collected using a smartwatch.

 The Sub-Challenge baseline measure is the Unweighted Average Recall (UAR).